-In addition to their annual forecasts, we regularly ask our country panellists to provide short-term economic forecasts for the next 8 quarters.
-We undertake special surveys of quarterly forecasts across our publications Consensus Forecasts, Asia Pacific Consensus Forecasts, Latin American Consensus Forecasts and Eastern Europe Consensus Forecasts at regular intervals throughout the year and the resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publications.
+In addition to their annual forecasts, we regularly ask our country panellists to provide short-term quarterly economic forecasts for the next 8 quarters.
+We undertake special surveys of quarter-by-quarter forecasts across our publications Consensus Forecasts – G7 and Western Europe, Asia Pacific Consensus Forecasts, Latin American Consensus Forecasts and Eastern Europe Consensus Forecasts at regular intervals throughout the year and the resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publications.

-The table below shows a sample of the data from one of our surveys for Quarter-by-Quarter forecasts in Germany (from our March 2017 Consensus Forecasts survey).
+The table below shows a sample of the data from one of our surveys for Quarter-by-Quarter forecasts in France.

 Taken from Consensus Forecasts – G7 and Western Europe, June 2022.